What should I be doing to keep my email secure?

 Of course, even using all these security measures your emails can still be read by whatever email service provider you’re using.
 If you need more security you’d need to set up your own email server so that you can exercise even more control.
 That’s an expensive option that requires a bit of expertise.

-Q. Around the first week of February, I tried to update Win 7 Ultimate and I got another selection which had never shown up before.
+Q: Around the first week of February, I tried to update Win 7 Ultimate and I got another selection which had never shown up before.
 Clicking it, downloaded Win 10 Pro.
 It installed without any problems.
 I’m still using Win 7 Ultimate, though, because I cannot seem to install the Office 365 contacts list via the export of the.
 PPT file.
 The Office 365 license is the same and all features on the Win 10 machine work, it just refuses to import the file.
 Suggestions?

 — Jeff

-A. Actually, there are two ways to export an Outlook 365 contact list: either as an Outlook data file (PST) or as a comma separated values (CSV) file.
+A: Actually, there are two ways to export an Outlook 365 contact list: either as an Outlook data file (PST) or as a comma separated values (CSV) file.
 If you’re going to be exporting the list to bring it into another installation of Outlook, save it as an Outlook data file.
 If you’re going to be importing the information into another program, select the CSV option.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.